-This year will be marked by our frustration with opticians and their inability to change lenses.
+And also this year after some experience we would like to register our frustrations with opticians and their inability to change lenses.
 Our readers are just ordinary glasses.
-Any optician should be able to change the lenses in them if they want your business.
+Any optician should be able to change the lenses in them if they want to and want your business.
 I take each new style and new technique I use to my optician to see if there is any problem with changing the lenses.
-If I tell you they can be changed, they can, I have seen it with my own eyes (and have put some of them up on instagram.)
-I had a woman tell me that her optician said the lenses in her glasses couldn’t be changed while she was facing my husband who was wearing the very same frame filled with his progressive lenses and she still didn’t believe me!
+If I tell you they can be changed, they can, I have seen it with my own eyes (and you can too if you look on our instagram page) I had a woman tell me that her optician said the lenses in her glasses couldn’t be changed while she was facing my husband who was wearing the very same frame filled with his progressive lenses and she still didn’t believe me!
 And I am going on the record to say that if an optician turns down doing the work on a pair of our frames it is for one of the following reasons: they don’t have the skills or knowledge (maybe they send it out and have no idea) or they prefer to sell you their own frames for obvious reasons and that goes for any other frames, not just ours.
 In that case I would find myself a new optician who has your interests in mind too.

 Making eyeglass frames is a big deal when it is really done by hand.
 That’s why you don’t see anyone else doing it.
 Most glasses which are marked handmade are guided by hands but made by machines, mostly computer driven lasers and industrial production machines so the glasses are made in a factory, not a studio.